 Do Beer and Religion Mix?

-Christmas is less then two weeks away and it's a religious holiday for many.
-For others, it's a time to get together with family and friends to have some fun and a couple of drinks.
+Christmas is less then a month away and it's a religious holiday for many.
+For others, it's a time to get together with family and friends to have some fun and enjoy a couple of drinks.

 Drinking and religion may not exactly mix but beer and religion do have some things in common.